 XLE holds just 42 companies.
 Exxon Mobile (XOM) alone makes up almost 17% of XLE.
 Chevron is another 13% of the total.
 Both of these stocks are down double digits on the year.
 Of course, it makes sense that the sector ETFs would have a smaller number of holdings since collectively they make up the S&P 500.
 It’s just something for investors to be aware of.

 On average, between the nine sectors, the top ten holdings account for 55% of the market value.
-For comparison purposes I listed the S&P 500 to show that the top ten companies make up just under 18% of the broader market.
+The top ten companies make up just under 18% of the broader market.
 There’s nothing wrong with having conviction in an investment theme, but you have to be willing to deal with much higher volatility if you make a high conviction investment.